s0lver/Katas/README.md

 Katas
 =====

-Katas for software development craftmanship as suggested by uncle Bob
+Katas for software development craftmanship as suggested by uncle Bob.

+The included Kata is for parsing command line arguments